anayjoshi/anayjoshi.github.io/_posts/2014-12-31-my-story-with-haskell.md

     print $ factors 252
 ```

-If you run this program, it would print `[2,2,3,3,7]` on the screen.
+This would print `[2,2,3,3,7]` on the screen.
 For reference, the Python equivalent (in the functional paradigm) for this code looks like this

 ```python
 def factors(n):